TonyAMG/wp_movies/README.md

 | `production_countries`| _string_  | List of countries where movie has been produced   |
 | `original_id`         | _string_  | Original movie **id** in themoviedb.org           |

+### Movie World API Deployment

+It's fully automatic.
+You just need to:
+* copy **movie-world** directory of this git to your WordPress instance, to the _**wp-content/themes**_ folder
+* activate Movie World theme in your WordPress Admin Panel
+* wait about 1-3 minutes

+And you will get the fully working Movie World API with **2000** movies in your WordPress database and **2000** posters in _**wp-content/uploads/posters**_ dir

+_When deploying this API for the first time, you should use a test WordPress instance, so you will not lose any of your important data if something goes wrong._